 Baker Creek Play Forest

-With funding from the Trinity Foundation and in partnership with the Knox County Health Department and City of Knoxville Parks Department, Legacy Parks is piloting the creation of an adventure play space targeted to middle school-aged children.
-This place space under construction adjacent to South Doyle Middle School is designed based upon research with middle school students and aims to increase the physical activity and improve the overall health of this age group.
-The play space will connect directly into the Baker Creek Preserve on trails constructed in collaboration with the Professional Trailbuilders Association.
+With funding from the Trinity Foundation and in partnership with the Knox County Health Department and City of Knoxville Parks Department, Legacy Parks opened an adventure play space for middle school-aged children.
+The Play Forest was designed using research with local middle school students and aims to increase the physical activity and improve the overall health of this age group.
+The play space is connected directly into Baker Creek Preserve and South Doyle Middle School via trails constructed in collaboration with the Professional Trailbuilders Association.